andybalholm/redwood/starlark.md

   (The keys are strings, and the values are integers.)
   If you modify the dictionary, it can affect the action that Redwood takes.

+- `action`: a string indicating what action Redwood will take for the request.

+- `possible_actions`: a tuple of strings, listing the values that may be assigned to `action`.

 There are methods to get and set the URL’s query parameters:

 - `param("q")` returns the value of the `q` query parameter.